jamierocks/jamierocks.uk-old/source/_posts/Introducing-NeptunePowered.md

 ## What is NeptuneVanilla?
   NeptuneVanilla is an implementation of [CanaryLib](http://canarymod.net/) for 'vanilla' Minecraft.
-  You may think this is exactly the same as CanaryMod, however the two differ in the way they are implemented.
+  Doing the same thing as CanaryMod, NeptuneVanilla differs in implementation and how closely it resembles 'vanilla' Minecraft.

 ## What is NeptuneForge?
   NeptuneForge is an implementation of [CanaryLib](http://canarymod.net/) for [Minecraft Forge](http://www.minecraftforge.net/).

-## What is Neptunelib?
+## What is NeptuneLib?
   NeptuneLib is an extension to CanaryLib, designed to aid the development of plugins.
   NeptuneLib will be distributed as a plugin to encourage small sized plugins.

 ## What about Arno?
-  Arno has been used as the basis for NeptuneForge.
-Lots of code has also been merged into NeptuneCommon.
+  Arno was renamed and lives on through NeptuneForge.
+  Little change was made during the transition to Neptune.
+The major one being it is now powered by NeptuneCommon.

 ## Contact us
-  You are able to contact us in our public IRC channels: [#neptune](https://kiwiirc.com/client/irc.esper.net/?#neptune) and [#neptunedev](https://kiwiirc.com/client/irc.esper.net/?#neptunedev) (irc.esper.net)
+  You are able to contact us in our public IRC channels: [#neptune](https://kiwiirc.com/client/irc.esper.net/?#neptune) and [#neptunedev](https://kiwiirc.com/client/irc.esper.net/?#neptunedev) (irc.esper.net).
-  You can also contact us through our public email: [contact@neptunepowered.org](mailto:contact@neptunepowered.org)
+  You can also contact us through our public email: [contact@neptunepowered.org](mailto:contact@neptunepowered.org).

-We are looking for developers interesting in shaping the future of Neptune: [sign up](https://goo.gl/forms/m1ZWEM6Qu8)
+We are looking for developers interesting in shaping the future of Neptune: [sign up](https://goo.gl/forms/m1ZWEM6Qu8).